FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 or some mobile phone client (I am not a mobile phone nerd, so I don't know any of them.
-I just have some Gmail _thingy_ there), you might have formed an idea what an email client is supposed to do - download your messages, index them, filter them, let you interactively work with them.
+I just have some Gmail _thingy_ there), you might have formed an idea what an email client is supposed to do - download your messages, index them, filter them, and let you interactively work with them.
 And of course, allowing you to send messages as well.
 There is nothing groundbreaking about this, that's just how we use email, and therefore what we expect email clients to do.